-WeConservePA helps people protect, wisely use, and enjoy what nature offers.
-We help organizations and individuals to effectively and efficiently conserving land, advancing sustainable practices, and connecting people to the outdoors.
+WeConservePA helps people care for, wisely use, and enjoy what nature offers.
+We help organizations and individuals to effectively and efficiently conserve land, protect and restore waterways, implement sustainable practices, and connect people to the outdoors.
 We foster understanding of conservation and advocate for pro-conservation governmental policy to promote a high quality of life for all.

 Who We Are